DrilonKerxhaliu/Local-IP-Address/README.md

 # Local-IP-Address
-Find your Local Ip Address and your Computer/Host name.
+Find your Local Ip Address and your Computer/Host name in JAVA.